-The following 5 tips represent the top 5 things that have helped me the most to develop as a photographer and I continually refer to these to further my development.
-I hope they too can help you along your own journey.
+The following tips represent the top five things that have helped me the most to develop as a photographer, and I continually refer to these to further my development.
+I hope they can help you along your own journey, too.

-Personally I’ve found continually looking at other photographers’ work and studying what it is that appeals to me in images that I like to have led to the most improvement in my photography.
-I really recommend you to be stern in which images you study – don’t study good photographs but rather only study ‘great’ photographs.
+Personally I’ve found that looking at other photographers’ work and studying what appeals to me in the images that I like has led to the most improvement in my photography.
+I really recommend you be stern in which images you study.
+Don’t study good photographs.
+Only study great photographs.
 A great photograph will make you stop and take notice and capture your interest.
 When looking at such images ask yourself the following questions:

 - What elements immediately appeal to you in the image?
 Is it the light?
 The subject?
 The composition?
 Perhaps it was the low angle viewpoint?
 Understand what it is that you like so much from the image and then set out to include these elements in your own work.
 The more images you study the more apparent trends in what you like so much become.

-- Observe the time of day that the image was captured?
+- What time of day was the image was captured?
 Was it at pre-dawn or after sunrise?
-Try and establish a trend and then set-out to shoot during the same times of the day
+Try to establish a trend and then set out to shoot during the same times of the day.

 - Observe the direction of lighting; is the light hitting the subject from the back, front or is the subject side lit?